Christo

 01

-Christo Javacheff, known simply as Christo, gained fame as part of the renowned artistic duo Christo and Jeanne-Claude, celebrated for their monumental environmental installations using fabric or plastic.
-Their transformative projects, which include wrapping the Reichstag in Berlin, draping the Pont Neuf in Paris, and installing the Surrounded Islands in Biscayne Bay, Greater Miami, explored the interaction between man-made and natural environments, challenging public perceptions of familiar spaces.
-The duo emphasized the aesthetic impact of their artworks, temporarily altering landscapes to create new, ephemeral experiences that only persisted through the preparatory drawings, limited edition prints, signed lithographs, and collectible multiples that documented their projects.
+Christo Javacheff, known simply as Christo, gained international recognition as part of the celebrated artistic partnership Christo and Jeanne-Claude, renowned for their monumental environmental installations created with fabric and industrial materials.
+Their transformative projects, including the wrapping of the Reichstag in Berlin, the draping of the Pont Neuf in Paris, and Surrounded Islands in Biscayne Bay, explored the relationship between architecture, landscape, and public perception.

 Auction record: €1.4m, Sotheby’s, 2021